UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 <img src="02-Chapter2_files/figure-html/unnamed-chunk-42-1.png" width="672" />

-#### Plot chemicals along the next two sets of 'real' property data, with Henry's Law constant as one axis and melting point as the other
+Now we can plot chemicals along the next two sets of 'real' property data, with Henry's Law constant as one axis and melting point as the other.

-Here we can create a plot using basic ggplot functions, coloring by the chemical classes from the 'List' column of the original dataframe
+Here we can create a plot using basic ggplot functions, coloring by the chemical classes from the 'List' column of the original dataframe.

 ```r
 ggplot(as.data.frame(dat.x[,3:4]), aes(x=OPERA..Henry.s.Law.Constant,